AdobeDocs/id-service.it-IT/help/introduction/cookies.md

 **Contenuto**

 Il cookie AMCVS serve da flag per indicare che la sessione è stata inizializzata.
-Il suo valore è sempre `1` e continua quando la sessione è terminata.
+Its value is always `1` and discontinues when the session has ended.

 **Dominio**